About the Imaginists

 Company and Current Associates:

-Amanda Artru, Zahira Diaz, Eliot Fintushel, Brent Lindsay, Gabe Maxson, Amy Pinto, Rachel Quintana, Jessica Rasmussen, Sonja Roberts, Tessa Rissacher, Michelle Torres & Kalei Yamanoha.
+Amanda Artru, Jose Manuel De Leon, Zahira Diaz, Eliot Fintushel, Irma Garcia, Dario Leekam, Brent Lindsay, Gabe Maxson, Amy Pinto, Rachel Quintana, Jessica Rasmussen, Sonja Roberts, Tessa Rissacher, Jose Soto, Michelle Torres, Xtevion, & Kalei Yamanoha.

 What We Do

 From bilingual performances and community projects to company created new works, the Imaginists question convention, re-imagine public and theatrical spaces, and cultivate inclusivity in making contemporary performances.We make work that asks our audiences/communities to become authors in the unfolding experience.